mmok1/chicago-crime-eda/README.md

 * Jupyter Notebook

 Key Insights
-* Most common types of crimes reported in 2024
+* Theft, battery, and criminal damage were the most common crimes in 2024
-* Peak months and days for criminal activity
+* Crimes peaked during summer months and on Fridays
-* Areas with highest crime concentration
+* Most crimes occurred between 12 PM   and 10 PM
-* Summary statistics of crime frequency
+* Certain districts had consistently higher crime volumes

 Getting Started
 To run this project: